-- The safety and welfare of staff; - To recover and maintaincritical clearing services to members; - To comply with legal and regulatory requirements.
+- To provide safety and welfare of staff; - To maintain critical clearing services to members; - To comply with legal and regulatory requirements.

-A global BCM policy is in place, which details the minimum required standards of the BCM programme; the LCH Audit Committee and Board approve this global BCM policy on an annual basis.
+A global BCM policy is in place, which details the minimum required standards of the BCM programme; the LCH SA Audit Committee and Board approve this global BCM policy on an annual basis.

-A BCM team is in place to manage and oversee the BCM program activities and adherence to the policy.
-In addition there are several committees in place within LCH which the BCM team report into, these committees provide governance and oversight of the operational activities conducted throughout the calendar year.
+A BCM team is in place to manage and oversee the BCM program activities and their adherence to the policy.
+In addition, there are several committees in place within LCH SA which the BCM team report into, these committees provide governance and oversight of the operational activities conducted throughout the calendar year.

-Each department completes a Business Impact Analysis (BIA) on at least an annual basis and following significant change.
+Each department completes a BIA on at least an annual basis and following significant change.
 This captures at a minimum; critical activities, associated staffing and resource requirements, applications, dependencies, risks, recovery time objectives and recovery point objectives.
+In addition, BIA also includes confidentiality and integrity assessment.
+Then BIA are challenged by BCS team and then subject to validation by the Local Management Committee.